*This post contains affiliate links.

 I loved the pacing of it.
 There are a lot of different characters but I never felt bombarded with more than I can handle and it was very easy to keep them separate in my head.

 As the synopsis says, this book is great for anyone interested in space and humor.
 It definitely resembled Guardians of the Galaxy in humor.
-The translator chip stops everyone from using foul language, for the most part, so I’d say it’s fine to get as a gift for a high schooler.
+The translator chip stops everyone from using foul language, for the most part, so I’d say it’s fine to get as a gift for a younger audience.

 Don’t just take my word for it, check it out for yourself!